ayonli/fron/api.md

 - `path` The path of the current token, only for object properties and array elements.
 - `comments` All the comments in the current token.
-When parsing a comment token, it will be appended to the closest parent node, unless the comment is the vary first token.
+When parsing a comment token, it will be appended to the closest parent node.
 Comments are not important to the parser and will be skipped when composing data.

 ## FRONEntry